7Dany6/MLDM-exam-project/README.md

 05.12 - Daniil Sulimov: It seems undoable to conduct GridSearch to all data.
 I propose: in order to optimize hyper-parameters of the model (e.g. attepmts in RandomForest we can do it on several chunks and try to guess it will work the same for others).

 10.12 - Daniil Sulimov: Having implemented ideas of 'Random Forest' approaches, it seems reasonable to conduct models (e.g. 'Logistic Regression', 'SVM') and compare results.
 After that the best model could be chosen and presented.

+11.12 - Daniil Sulimov: Two new models were developed.
+One of them is related to SVM with SGD training, using SGDClassifier.
+Another one represents RandomForest with the usage of new preprocessed data, available by the link above.
+The results have been presented in the last uploaded file.
+In general, the best model (RandomForest) has been achieved so far with the accuracy of 0.875 and roc_auc = 0.934971.